liderproject/lixr/README.md

 Installation
 ------------

-LIXR can be installed using [SBT](http://www.scala-sbt.org) **check!**, the binary can thus be compiled as follows
+LIXR can be installed using [SBT](http://www.scala-sbt.org), the binary can thus be compiled as follows

     sbt assembly

-Running LIXR requires Java, and can be done with either the supplied script or with java
+Running LIXR requires Java, and can be done with either the supplied script:

     ./lixr definition.scala input.xml

-Or
+Or with Java:

     java -jar target/scala-2.11/lixr-assembly-0.1.jar definition.scala input.xml